Are you new to homeschooling in South Carolina?

 ► South Carolina does not offer any type of tax incentives or grants for homeschool families.

-► In South Carolina, most families choose to register under the “umbrella” of a homeschooling association.
-These vary in fees (as little as $10), requirements, religious views, oversight, and assistance.
-The South Carolina Homeschooling Connection has excellent directory of homeschool accountability associations, with all the details for each one.
+► In South Carolina, most families choose to register under the “umbrella” of a homeschooling association; These vary in fees (as little as $10), requirements, religious views, oversight, and assistance.
+The South Carolina Homeschooling Connection has an excellent directory of homeschool accountability associations, with all the details for each one.

 ► The South Carolina Homeschooling Connection has a plethora of informational articles on their website, shares links to local groups and current legislation, and much more.
 If you’re a homeschooler in South Carolina, you’ll want to bookmark this website.